 Projects need leaders.
 Successful projects deliver value—not scope, not schedule, not budget—value.
-Leaders paint the visions, inspire teams and deliver valuable results on time and within budget.
+Good project leaders paint the visions, inspire teams and deliver valuable results on time and within budget.
 Management is only one tool in the expanse of their toolbox.

 Functional managers manage subordinates, while successful project managers lead extended project teams.
 The fundamental difference is that project managers rarely have any authority over the people that control the destiny of the project.
 This drastically increases the responsibility of the project manager, since the extended project team includes a disparate collection of individuals—the stakeholders.